maheshwarjagadam/Lateral-Movement-Detection-using-RDP-and-Splunk/README.md

-# Lab 3 — Lateral Movement Detection using RDP and Splunk
+# Lab 3 — RDP Lateral Movement Detection using Splunk

 ## Overview

-This project simulates a real-world lateral movement attack using Remote Desktop Protocol (RDP) and demonstrates how such activity can be detected using Splunk and Windows logs.
+This lab demonstrates how an attacker performs lateral movement using Remote Desktop Protocol (RDP) and how such activity can be detected using Windows Security Logs and Sysmon, with analysis performed in Splunk.

-The workflow follows a typical SOC process:
+The attack flow:

-Reconnaissance → Credential Attack → RDP Login → Command Execution → Detection
+Port Discovery → Credential Attack → RDP Access → Command Execution → Detection

----

-## Objectives

-* Simulate RDP-based lateral movement from Kali Linux to Windows
-* Generate Windows Security Event Logs (4625, 4624)
-* Capture attacker activity using Sysmon (Event ID 1)
-* Ingest logs into Splunk
-* Detect attacker behavior using SPL queries
-* Correlate login activity with command execution

 ---